shahinam2/AWS-DevOps-Projects/08_Polyglot_Pipeline/README.md

 **This Demo has 2 parts:**
 1. Showing the effect of the Lambda@Edge function when no cookie is set.
+  - For each language to show the effect, I remove the cookie and try to access the main page.
 2. Showing the effect of the Lambda@Edge function when a cookie is set using the language picker.

 ---